skottler/zookeeper-rpms/README.md

 # Overview
 This repository contains everything needed to build RPM's for zookeeper, including libzookeeper and the devel packages.
 Different pieces are taken from places around the internet; the init script is quite close to Cassandra's.
 Individual packages will be built for zookeeper, libzookeeper, and zookeeper-devel.

-The spec has been tested on EL6 & EL7 with the EPEL repo enabled.
+The spec has been tested on EL7 with the EPEL repo enabled and Fedora 30.
-It should also work on recent Fedoras, too.

 # Prepare
 Ensure packages are installed that provide tools to build the srpm and mock build the binary rpms.